unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 **What makes it different:**

 Eyefinity EHR is designed specifically for eye care professionals and offers an inventory management module, making it a great option for ophthalmologists who also sell glasses or contacts.

+**Pricing:**

+Same as EyeMD, you need to contact their sales team to get pricing.

 ## It's really an long term investment